With more than 71% of small businesses having a website, itโs clear to see that having a website is mandatory in 2026.

 But why do these costs vary so dramatically?

 The answer is in your business’s needs.
-Think about the complexity, functionality, and specific requirements for your website.
+Think about the complexity of your website functionality, and its specific requirements.
 Knowing these differences is key.
 It helps you make a realistic budget.

 This way, you won’t need extra funds halfway through your project.